JCastilloD/matplotlib-challenge/README.md

 # matplotlib-challenge
-Some simple plots to show matlplotlib power using the data of a Cancer Study
+Some simple plots to show matlplotlib and pandas power using the data of a Cancer Study